hoanhan101/gray/_posts/2020-03-25-reduce-stress-investing.md

 ---
 layout: post
-title: How Checking Performance Might Hurt Your Performance
+title: "Summary: How Checking Performance Might Hurt Your Performance"
 summary: Monitoring performance frequently tends to result in stress, unhappiness, and can even end up reducing your returns.
 category: Key-takeaways-from-important-reading
-tags: [health, stress, investing]
+tags: [blog, health, stress, investing]
 ---

 Paying too much attention to your investments (more than once per quarter) costs more than just your time: